sergioa3/Reinforcement-Learning/README.md

 Finite dimensional environments for now.
 Deep-learning framework could come in separate repo.
 Current example setup is gridworld with score subtracting red areas and objective green area.
 Gifs attached.

+The agent begins purely exploring, with no clue where to go.
+The rewards perceived and its improving perception of the environment, represented by the Q-Estimate, leads it to learn the best path through iterations.

 ## Visualizations

 <table>